draber/hybrid-object/readme.md

 # Hybrid Object

-The most common collections types in JavaScript are _Plain Objects_, _Arrays_, _Maps_ and _Sets_.
-They all have their rightful place and their advantages and shortcomings; the latter show especially on deeply nested collections.
+The most common collection types in JavaScript are _Plain Objects_, _Arrays_, _Maps_ and _Sets_.
+They all have their rightful place, their advantages and shortcomings; the latter show especially on deeply nested collections.

 To set a new property on `another.deeply.nested.path` of an _Object_, you'll have to check on every step along the way if the current level exists and to create it if it doesn't. _Lodash_ is one of the libraries that with [`Lodash.get()`](https://lodash.com/docs/#get), [`Lodash.set()`](https://lodash.com/docs/#set), [`Lodash.unset()`](https://lodash.com/docs/#unset) or [`Lodash.has()`](https://lodash.com/docs/#has) offers an easy way to access object properties.
 It uses a `dotted.string.notation` pattern (see Lodash's [`get()`](https://lodash.com/docs/#get) docs for example).
 This is not to be confused with JavaScript's [Dot Notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation).